Table of Contents

 In terms of C Corp, when you form a corporation in Delaware, C Corp is the default type.
 Let’s put this in a simple way.
-You file the articles of incorporation in order to register for your corporation, your company will be recognized as a C-Corporation.
+If you file the articles of incorporation to register for your corporation, your company will be recognized as a C-Corporation.

 However, if your wish is to operate as an S-Corporation, you must file an additional IRS Form 2553.
 Most business owners file this form and become an S Corp because of federal tax purposes.
-In order to be treated as an S Corp in Delaware, you will need to file additional documentation.
+To be treated as an S Corp in Delaware, you will need to file additional documentation.